 Finding a therapist in Seattle is not always simple.
 With numerous factors to consider —location, therapeutic approach, personality and cost among them — choosing someone to help you with life’s uphill battles is not straightforward.
 Ideally, you would seek trustworthy recommendations from friends, but in a city known for its social “Seattle Freeze” almost as much as its coffee beans, making that level of social connection may be difficult, especially if you’re new to the area.

 If you are struggling to find a therapist, not to worry!
 Below is a step-by-step guide on navigating the waters of finding the right therapist for you.
-And when you’re ready to start looking, browse the quality-vetted Seattle therapist network on Zencare or request to get matched with a therapist who’s right for you.
+And when you’re ready to start looking, browse the quality-vetted Seattle therapist network on Zencare to find your match.

 1. Find an in-network or affordable therapist